Why I'm not Answering: Understanding Determinants of Classification of an Abstaining Classifier for Cancer Pathology Reports: Results

-Our DAC was trained, validated, and tested on 320,000 pathology reports.
-This makes it difficult to assess general trends by hand.
-In Table \ref{tab:LIME.words} we attempt to quantify the extent to which particular reasoning extends across the data set, first by examining the frequency of words in the reports, and then by examining the frequency of LIME identification and the sign of the LIME coefficient.
-We observe that `breast,' `lung,' and `prostate' are associated with correctly classified reports of their respective type.
+In contrast, the word stem \textit{metast} is in less than half of the correctly classified, and more than half of the abstained, reports, consistent with it being an important source of confusion in understanding the primary site of cancer described.
+With LIME, we see that, for the correctly identified reports, \textit{metast} is only important 40\% to 72\% of the time, and always counting against the correct classification.
+For abstained reports, \textit{metast} is important 63\% to 90\% of the time, and counts in favor of abstention 31\% to 70\% of the time.
+It is difficult to tell without further work whether LIME is successfully identifying those reports where the concept of metastasis is actually irrelevant to abstention.
+We also see that the metastasis-related keywords \textit{primary} and \textit{origin} are less frequent, but convey similar information.

+Discussion of \textit{lymph} and \textit{node} appear in approximately half of the reports, but are rarely identified as important by LIME, especially in breast and prostate cancers.
+The word \textit{node} counts in favor of correct classification of lung and prostate cancers 100\% of the time, and 94\% of the time for breast cancers.
+It nearly always counts against abstentions.
+It may be that this is because the specific lymph nodes examined are characteristic of the cancer type.

+The last four columns of Table \ref{tab:LIME.words} (columns 9-12) assign statistical significance to the association of keywords and LIME output to these assignments.
+While occurrence is typically associated with correct classification or abstention by Fischer's 2x2 test, we see that for every word except one, the importance and sign of LIME identification has a stronger association, by Fischer's 3x2 test, with associations typically around $10^{-30}$ for LIME, compared to $10^{-3}$ for keyword occurrence.
+Furthermore, with the last two columns of Table \ref{tab:LIME.words}, we present the statistical significance by which the LIME coefficient associates each word as in favor or against correct identification or abstention.

+Examination of the counter-intuitive case in which \textit{lung}, \textit{breast}, or \textit{prostate} counts in favor of abstention shows that they are cases where multiple anatomical sites are discussed in the report.
+It appears that our DAC is weighing the context of multiple sites being mentioned in the choice between abstention or classification; LIME appears to be able to identify which instances of word occurrences are motivating the DAC in its choice to guess or abstain.

+We observe that \textit{breast}, \textit{lung}, and \textit{prostate}, when considering the most important instance of each word, together with the context surrounding, are much more associated with correctly classified reports of their respective type and have positive weights when picked up by LIME compared to the abstained reports.
 Column 9 of Table \ref{tab:LIME.words} provides the significance of association of each word with the abstention class.
-Examination of the LIME results provides two more metrics of importance of keywords when they occur, and we can see from column 10 of Table \ref{tab:LIME.words}.
+Examination of the LIME results provides two more metrics of importance of keywords when they occur, as we can see from column 10 of Table \ref{tab:LIME.words}.
 Cancer-specific terms are, not surprisingly, associated with reports correctly classified by site, rather than assigned to the abstention class.